ethannicholas/Frost/docs/operatorOverloading.md

 Operator Overloading
 ====================

-Frost classes may provide their own implementations of [operators](operators.html), which is called *operator overloading*.
+Frost classes may provide their own implementations of most [operators](operators.html), which is called *operator overloading*.

     -- this won't compile, keep reading!
     class OperatorExample {